DynamicCake/glight/README.md

   |> with("it's catchy", "you like it")
   |> emergency("this is the hook.")

-  logging.log(logging.Debug, "we can also log from the logging moduel") logging.log(
+  logging.log(logging.Debug, "we can also log from the logging module") logging.log(
     logging.Info,
     "anything that uses erlang logger gets our tasty config",